gpu-mode/kernelboard/README.md

 heroku local web
 ```

-And the server will use port 8000, so visit http://localhost:8000/health
+The gunicorn server will use port 8000, so visit http://localhost:8000/health
-(instead of the Flask server, which used port 5000).
+(instead of port 5000, used by the Flask server).